oraclecloudbricks/terraform-oci-cloudbricks-postgresql/README.md

 ```

 ### Variable Specific Conisderions
+- You can pass on the OCID of both compartment and subnet for compute placement, by:
+  - Setting variable `pass_ocid_instead` to `true`. **Note that this is an all in variable, meaning that if ocids are going to be used, then all opted values will require ocid instead of a name for lookup**
+  - Providing ocid values for variables `subnet_ocid` and `compartment_ocid`
 - Compute ssh keys to later log into instances.
 Paths to the keys should be provided in variables `ssh_public_key` and `ssh_private_key`.
 - Variable `compute_nsg_name` is an optional network security group that can be attached.
 - Variable `postgresql_replicat_username` is used as a login name to setup replication.
 This doesn't need to be supplied in a master only configuration.